Bargain Flutes!

 With that one reservation, these whistles offer benefits from their unusual mellow sound to their bargain basement price.

-Read my detailed article on the Woodis here.
+Read my detailed review on the Woodis here.

 Another strategy to buying quality instruments at low prices is to haunt the major online sellers.
 This leads to some great deals -- but only if you're knowledgeable enough to spot a true deal when you see one.